identiops/terraform-hcloud-k3s/README.md

 This Terraform module creates a Kubernetes Cluster on [Hetzner Cloud](https://console.hetzner.cloud/) infrastructure running Ubuntu 22.04.
-The cluster is fully operated inside a private network and is equipped with Hetzner specific cluster enhancements.
+The cluster is fully operated inside a private network that is connected to the internet via gateway and is equipped with Hetzner specific cluster enhancements.
+For

 Cluster size and instance types are configurable through Terraform variables.
 System updates are installed automatically the servers also restart automatically if [kured](https://kured.dev) is set up.
+Thanks to Ubuntu's LTS versions you get up to 5 years of peace and quiet before having to upgrade your cluster's operating system.

 ![infrastructure](./infrastructure.png)